 Alongside the effect on customers, having good attendance among employees leads to greater productivity, boosts morale, and can even be more profitable.
 If you want your company to flourish and succeed, it’s high time you showed absenteeism the door.
 The benefits are worth the hassle of reevaluating policy, having conversations, and finding the source of the issue.

-It’s not always easy, but once you’ve set the systems in place to manage it, they will serve you well in the future.
+It’s not always easy, but once you’ve set the systems in place to manage it, such as remote work software, they will serve you well in the future.